-Experiment 12.
+In this section we present simulation results for a simple equilibrium stage model with conditions similar to those in experiment 12.
 The data used for the simulations are given in Table 2.
-The number of theoretical stages was adjusted to match the observed compositions at the end of the experiment.
+The number of theoretical stage was adjusted to match the observed compositions at the end of the experiment.